jknack/handlebars.java/README.md

  You can choose a different value resolver.
 This section describe how to do it.

 #### The JavaBeanValueResolver
- Resolves a value as public method prefixed with "get"
+ Resolves values from public methods prefixed with "get/is"

 ```java
 Context context = Context